 My name is Matei Rosca.
-I am a writer and journalist living in London.
+I am a writer and journalist living in London, and I run the incipient multimedia news agency reporter.london.

 I finished my first novel two years ago and am writing my second (more here).
-I am also at the early stages of writing two non-fiction books, one about the City of London and one about the final days of Romania’s Communist secret police.
+I am also at the early stages of writing two non-fiction books, one about the City of London’s role in modern globalisation and one about the final days of Romania’s Communist secret police.

 My phone number is +44 (0) 7784634196, please call if you have a story to tell.
 My personal email address is firstname.lastname@example.org.